 We could begin with the Lincoln Memorial and the Reflecting Pool--the City Monumental.

-Instead, let's go a mile northeast, to what looks like a small house in some small Pennsylvania town.
+Instead, let's go northeast one mile to what looks like a small house in some small Pennsylvania town.
 We're perhaps ten blocks from the White House.

-Despite its grand avenues, Washington through the 19th century was a town composed mostly of two or three story townhouses.
+Despite its monuments, the District through the 19th century was composed mostly of two or three story townhouses.

 From the rear, they were even more modest.
 Hardly the stuff of a grand republic's capital?
 That was what George Washington feared, too.
 We're still within a 10-minute walk of the White House.

 As the fashionable part of town migrated west of the White House, the old core began decaying.
-That's changing now, as the fences suggest, but it's been a long time coming, and the buildings that will arise on this site won't be as tall as you'd expect.
+That's changing now, as the contractor's fence suggests, but it's been a long time coming, and the buildings that will arise on this site won't be as tall as you'd expect.
 There's a reason.

 We have to go back a bit, however.
 Here's an Italianate duplex built in 1880 by President Grant's son on a gore at Logan Circle.